 The Course at Yale – 4th – 437 yards – par 4

-Like much of the course, Yale’s 4th hole is intimidating.
-The tee shot is demanding with the lake on the right side and a thick grove of trees on the left.
-Playing up the right is the ideal line as it yields a far shorter approach shot to the elevated green.
-The green is massive and slopes hard from left to right.
+Like the rest of the course, Yale’s fourth hole is very intimidating.
+The lake on the right side and a thick grove of trees on the left make the tee shot a demanding one.
+Playing up the right is the ideal line as it yields a far shorter approach shot into the elevated green.
+The putting surface is massive and slopes hard from left to right.
 Shots that miss the approach to the right will carom further away from the 4th green.

 Yale's road hole 4th (left)

 Blue Mound G.C.C. – 5th – 495 yards – par 5